People

 Eigil Rischel

-André Videla
+Andre Videla

 who is a PhD student under Bob Atkey and Conor McBride's direction.
+See Andre's webpage.

 Ezra Schoen